Where the confiscated liquor evaporates?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Every year, the ANF arrange a massive ‘narcotics destruction’ campaign to observe the international anti-narcotics day.
+Every year, a massive ‘narcotics destruction’ campaign to observe the international anti-narcotics day is arranged.
 And on the day the ANF burns quite a huge quantity of narcotics confiscated from different parts of the country and also crushes hundreds of thousands of bottles and cans of confiscated liquor, wine and bear under the road rollers as well.

 However, questions have always been raised over the transparency of this whole exercise and there always were hushed whispers and rumours, especially concerning the destruction of confiscated liquor, wine and beer bottles and cans.